TuggerHosting/BanList/README.md

-# TuggerHosting
+# TuggerHosting FAG Ban-List
-TuggerHosting FAG Ban-List
+Why reinvent the wheel?
+Block known hackers and cheaters.

 ## How To
 * **Add or remove** from [banned_user.cfg](banned_user.cfg).